MTR: Adtranz-CAF EMU

-Rotem EMU
+Rotem EMU (K-trains)

 The K-stock was built jointly by Mitsubishi Heavy Industries and Hyundai Rotem and first put into service on the Kwun Tong line.
 These were eventually transferred to the Tseung Kwan O line in 2009.
 Subsequently, in 2006, four additional sets joined the Tung Chung line to cope with the increasing passenger traffic.
 K-Stock trains have come under criticism when they were first put into service due to delays and door safety issues.
 Along with other service reliability issues, there have been incidents where passengers have been injured by its doors, leading to the MTRCL "minimising the number of Korean trains for passenger service until a higher reliability of the systems concerned is achieved".

-CNR Changchun EMU
+CNR Changchun EMU (C-trains)

 A contract (C6554-07E) for 10 new sets of trains was awarded to Changchun Railway Vehicles Co.
 Limited in October 2008 with a further 12 trains ordered in the summer of 2011.
 These were delivered to Hong Kong between 2011 and 2013 to enhance train frequency on the existing lines to cater for increased patronage on the Island, Kwun Tong, Tsuen Wan and Tseung Kwan O lines.

 These trains feature new 22" LCD TVs, like their counterparts on former KCR lines, and as a result are equipped with MTR In-Train TV, offering infotainment such as news and announcements.
 The first of these trains entered revenue service on 7 December 2011 on the Kwun Tong line.

 The South Island line uses a similar train known as the S-train.
 Unlike the original C-train, the pantographs are on the "A" cars.
 All cars are powered, so there are no trailer cars.
 The S-train is also only three cars long and are driverless, with the driver's cab removed to make standing space for passengers.
 However, the S-trains can still be operated manually in the event of an emergency.